mafortin/GOUHFI/README.md

 Segmentation/Label map:
 - The labels are linearly ordered from 0 (background) to 35 by default if not reordered as described above.
 The complete list of labels is shown in file [misc/gouhfi-label-list-lut.txt](https://github.com/mafortin/GOUHFI/blob/main/misc/gouhfi-label-list-lut.txt).
+- As for **any** automatic segmentation tool, we recommend the user to visually inspect the quality of the segmetation outputs produced by GOUHFI.
+   - While the technique has been extensively tested, it may still have unknown limitations.
+We kindly encourage users to report any issues or unexpected behavior to help guide future improvements and development.

 ---